 State Sen. Eileen Donoghue urged those in attendance to remember the true meaning of Memorial Day weekend.

 "Those 43 people, since the birth of nation, who have answered the call to make sure that freedom and justice prevails in this country, they've given us a tremendous gift.
-It is never adequate to just say thank you," Donoghue said.

 A parade featuring the town's veterans and active duty service members, children in the Boy Scouts, Girl Scouts and Cub Scouts and performers from the North Middlesex Regional High School and Nissitissit Middle School marching bands wound its way from the VFW, through Railroad Square and up to Town Hall.
 In addition to the Pepperell Community Church, stops were made at St. Joseph's Cemetery, the Vietnam Memorial, the Main Street Bridge, Walton Cemetery and Woodlawn Cemetery.